11 of the Best Sheet Music Sites

 If you’re a music teacher on a tight budget it can be difficult to find the money to purchase sheet music for the myriad of music ensembles, instrumental and vocal students you may have at your school.
 It’s good to know that these days there are literally hundreds of websites that offer free sheet music and a large percent of the titles are also copyright-free so you can arrange, transpose or transform the original to your heart’s content.
 I’ve listed a few sites below, but if you’d like to find more, just search Google for “free sheet music”.

-An advert-heavy site that has public domain music as well as links to other sites containing copyrighted music.
+An advert-heavy site that has public domain music as well as links to other sites containing copyrighted music (available for purchase).

 7. Free Scores

-Like some of the other sites, this one contains a variety of public domain scores and scores from current composers.
+Like some of the other sites listed above, this one contains a variety of public domain scores and also scores from current composers.
 Check the licence page for details of how each piece can be used.

 8. EZ Folk

 Folk songbooks from the late 1800’s and early 1900’s printed in their entirety for ukulele, guitar, banjo and harmonica.
 The site also includes “how to play” tutorials and courses.